tomkelly111/Snap-Call-Coaching/README.md

 Similar to other businesses in this market we have implmented a sign up form on our homepage.
 This was done using [Mail Chimp](https://mailchimp.com/).
 This offers users the ability to sign up to our newsletter which will be sent weekly.
 The newsletter will offer free poker tips and strategy to all that sign up.
 It is hoped that this sign up form will allow us to build a strong userbase of dedicated poker players.
 The goal is to then use these newsletters to promote discounts or sales that are occuring on the site in the hope of increasing our sales.

-## Functionality
-### CRUD
-#### Create
-Users can add a coffee shop to the site.
-This is done via the use of a crispy form.
-They also have the option to add comments to a post which also uses crispy forms.
-Once this is done the post or comment requires approval from the administrator.
-This is to ensure the quality of the content that is posted to the site.

-#### Read
-Once a post is made it can be viewed on the homepage and if clicked into it can be seen in more detail.
-Here any comments that have been added can also be viewed.

-#### Update
-Users have the option of editing their own posts if they wish.
-Once a post is updated it requires approval once again.
-The reasoning for this is to prevent a user's post being approved and then them being able to edit it to say something which is not keeping inline with the sites ethos.

-#### Delete
-Users have the option to delete their own posts.
-If they choose to do so a modal will appear asking them to confirm the deletion.
-This is to ensure a post is not deleted accidentally as deleting a post cannot be undone and all associated comments will also be deleted.

 ## DATABASE AND MODELS

 The below database schema was designed using [DrawSQL](https://drawsql.app/).
 This was of assistance in visualising the layout of the models to be used.